vassiliskrikonis/pantone-board/README.md

 - [ ] Each board is created on-the-fly from it's url
 - [ ] Decide if duplicate colors are allowed
 - [x] Color picker with Add Color button in a single component
-- [ ] ColoPicker should keep the last picked color onClose even if the Add Color button was not pressed
+- [ ] ColorPicker should keep the last picked color onClose even if the Add Color button was not pressed
 - [ ] Newly created color should be placed on the top of the board
 - [ ] Rework or design custom full page color picker with swatches or Pantone color grid
 - [ ] On resize, constrain all cards to visible canvas